The Hyperice HyperVolt is one of the first and most well-known percussive massage devices.

 Crucially though, the HyperVolt's range of speeds and massage heads are limited, especially considering the high price.

-1. The HyperVolt effectively only has 3 massage programs - there are now alternatives with 10 times as many speeds.
+1. The HyperVolt effectively only has 3 massage programs - there are now alternatives with as many as 10 times this number of speeds.

 2. The speed settings do not increase gradually, but in steep increments.
-For example, if your body is very sore, the lowest setting of the HyperVolt might feel too powerful - and there's a big jump in RPM between each setting as there are only 3.
+For example, if your body is very sore the lowest setting of the HyperVolt might be too powerful, and there's a big jump in RPM between each setting as there are only 3.

-If it had more speeds, you could start at a lower intensity for very sore or painful muscles and move up more gradually.
-Compared to some alternatives, this means the HyperVolt may not offer such a highly customizable massage.
+With more speeds, you could start at a lower intensity for very sore or painful muscles and move up more gradually.
+Compared to some alternatives, this means the HyperVolt may not offer such a highly customizable massage, but it is still a high quality device with a solid brand and reputation.

 The Top Alternatives